vrybas/dotfiles/tmux/README.md

 ## Warning ##

-If you're not on OSX, you should comment out
+If you're not on OSX, you should comment out the line below, otherwise tmux won't start:

-`set -g default-command "reattach-to-user-namespace -l zsh"` otherwise tmux won't start.
+`set -g default-command "reattach-to-user-namespace -l zsh"`

-If you're on OSX, install this script via Homebrew
+If you're on OSX, install this script via Homebrew:

 `> brew install reatach-to-user-namespace`

 ## Keymap (some standard mappings changed) ##